scarioscia/scarioscia.github.io/teaching/index.md

 ### Quantitative Biology Bootcamp

-In September 2023, I will be a Teaching Assistant for the Quantitative Biology Bootcamp (`AS.020.607`) course offered to first-year graduate students in the Cell, Molecular, Developmental Biology and Biophysics PhD program.
-This one-week intensive course introduces students to fundamentals of Python and bash, along with implementations of these in genomic analysis.
-Using git and GitHub, I will give students personalized feedback on their assignments; students will build on these skills throughout the academic year in subsequent courses.
+In September 2023, I was a Teaching Assistant for the Quantitative Biology Bootcamp (`AS.020.607`) course offered to first-year graduate students in the Cell, Molecular, Developmental Biology and Biophysics PhD program.
+I guided students individually and in small groups through the fundamentals of Python and bash, along with implementations of these in genomic analysis.
+I gave students personalized feedback on their assignments using git and GitHub.
 I developed resources for the course available **[here](https://andrew-bortvin.github.io/swcmdb/index.html)**.

 ### Quantitative Biology